-Tyler Lyons is a fan of both CBS’ version of Big Brother and Big Brother Canada, and in this episode of The Confessional, he argues why Canadians are doing a better job with their version.
-As an avid superfan of both the American and Canadian versions of the show, I’m always shocked when I hear other… continue reading
+A fan of both CBS’ version of Big Brother and Big Brother Canada argues why Canadians are doing a better job with their version.

 In this issue of The Confessional, Clayton Spivey argues that the path to a black Bachelor star may be through Bachelor in Paradise.